11 Must-See Winnipeg Attractions to Experience This Summer

 Whether you’re staying at a hotel within its limits or just visiting it for the day, the Exchange District is one of Winnipeg’s most vibrant and intriguing neighbourhoods.

 The neighbourhood maintains its charm with historic turn-of-the-20th-century warehouse buildings that are now home to independent boutiques, restaurants, cocktail bars and more.
-For this reason, the Exchange is a popular spot for walking tours — check out the Exchange District Biz, Downtown Biz, Socina Travel and Square Peg Tours for summer dates.
+For this reason, the Exchange is a popular spot for walking tours; check out the Exchange District Biz, Downtown Biz and Square Peg Tours for summer dates.

-Exchange District also has a lively nightlife scene with nightclubs and bars like Patent 5, Nonsuch Brewing Co., Little Brown Jug, King’s Head Pub and Palomino Club.
+The Exchange District also has a lively nightlife scene with bars and pubs such as Patent 5, Nonsuch Brewing Co., Little Brown Jug, Yellow Dog Tavern, King’s Head Pub, Amsterdam Tea Room and Rosé Coffee and Wine.

 6. Manitoba Museum

 Another major attraction located within the Exchange District is the Manitoba Museum.
-This family-friendly destination offers three areas to explore: The Science Gallery (perfect for those with kids), the Planetarium (featuring daily shows all about the universe) and the main gallery space.
+This family-friendly destination offers three areas to explore: The Science Gallery (perfect for those with kids), the Planetarium (featuring daily shows all about the universe) and the main gallery space (great for all ages).

-The main gallery space showcases captivating stories from the natural world as well as from human history in Manitoba.
-Highlights include the new Prairies Gallery and the Nonsuch Gallery - where you can step aboard a life-size replica of the 17th century sailing ship that launched the Hudson’s Bay Company.
+The main gallery space showcases captivating stories from human history and the natural world.
+Highlights include the Prairies Gallery and the Nonsuch Gallery, where you can step aboard a life-size replica of the 17th century sailing ship that launched the Hudson’s Bay Company.

-For the artistically inclined or just those who want to expand their perspective, the Winnipeg Art Gallery is a world-class attraction that has recently been enhanced with the addition of Qaumajuq.
-Home to the world's largest public collection of Inuit art, Qaumajuq is a site to behold with its visible vault spanning multiple levels.
+For the artistically inclined or those who just want to expand their perspective, the WAG-Qaumajuq is an illustrious attraction and home to the world's largest public collection of Inuit art.

-Other collections housed within the gallery includes remarkable pieces of Canadian art, contemporary art and decorative art.
-During the summer, the rooftop of the Winnipeg Art Gallery is transformed into an urban retreat where you can take in views of the rooftop sculpture garden or visit for a pop-up event.
+Other collections housed within the gallery include remarkable pieces of Canadian art, contemporary art and decorative art.
+During the summer, the gallery’s rooftop is transformed into an urban retreat where you can take in views of the sculpture garden or visit for a pop-up event.

 8. FortWhyte Alive

-The site has over seven kilometres of trails that wind through prairie, aspen forest and alongside lakes.
-For something more exhilarating, FortWhyte Alive is also home to a legacy mountain biking venue from the 2017 Canada Summer Games.
+FortWhyte Alive allows you to get closer to nature without leaving the city limits.
+The urban oasis has over seven kilometres of trails that wind through prairie, aspen forest and alongside lakes, perfect for hiking.
+FortWhyte Alive is also home to Bison Butte, a legacy mountain biking venue from the 2017 Canada Summer Games.

 9. Rainbow Stage

-One of the best theatrical experiences to have in Manitoba happens every summer at Rainbow Stage.
-Tucked into the scenic Kildonan Park (which - FYI - is also home to a great pool for kids), Rainbow Stage punches well above its weight and wows audiences with two to three musical productions every summer.
+One of Manitoba’s best theatrical experiences happens every summer at Rainbow Stage.
+Tucked into scenic Kildonan Park (which is also home to a great public pool for kids), Rainbow Stage wows audiences with two to three musical productions every summer.
+The 2026 season will feature two musicals: Jesus Christ Superstar from June 25 to July 12, and Legally Blonde: The Musical from August 13-30.

 Before the show, reserve a table at Prairie's Edge for great food and a beautiful patio.